ericlndbrg/nasa-apod/README.md

 ruby app.rb
 ```

-You should have the APOD for today saved in *./images*.
-If not and no errors are present, today's APOD isn't an image.
-Run the app again with a date as input until an image appears in */images*.
-See instructions below for details.
+The instuctions above should produce one of two possible results.
+Either the APOD for today has been downloaded and is saved in the *./images* directory, or a message is displayed in the terminal that tells you that the APOD for today isn't an image (sometimes they're videos/gifs).
+This app doesn't attempt to download non-image APODs.

 Be sure to replace "DEMO_KEY" with an actual [NASA API Key](https://api.nasa.gov/#signUp).

-The app can be ran in the following ways (use *YYYY-MM-DD* date format):
+The app can be ran in one of two ways (use *YYYY-MM-DD* date format):
-- `ruby app.rb` (downloads the APOD for today)
+- `ruby app.rb` (attempts to download the APOD for today)
-- `ruby app.rb <date>` (downloads the APOD for the provided date)
+- `ruby app.rb <date>` (attempts to download the APOD for the provided date)
-- `ruby app.rb <start_date> <end_date>` (downloads the APODs between start_date and end_date inclusive)